 Adblock Bristol began in April 2017 and was the forerunner to the national Adfree Cities network.
-We meet once per month, on the second Tuesday of the month at 7pm.
+We meet once per month, on a Tuesday at 7pm.
 Email us for details.

 We are a volunteer group who are concerned about the impacts of corporate advertising on our health, wellbeing, environment, climate, communities and the local economy.
 We lobby for policy change at a local levels, showcase alternatives, organise locally to stop new advertising sites and produce resources to raise awareness about the impacts of commercial advertising.

 Adblock Bristol is working towards a city that celebrates its creativity and independence, where residents have a say in what they see in the city’s streets and other public spaces.
 We oppose billboards and other corporate outdoor advertising, and promote a visual environment which reflects the unique identity of our city, the values of local communities and the local economy.

 There are many opportunities to get involved in our volunteer-led projects, from community arts to lobbying for policy change.
 Come along to our next monthly meeting or email us to find out more.

 Next monthly meeting is: 20th February, Pennywell studios, 30-64 Pennywell Rd, BS5 0TL.
 All welcome to join, get in touch email@example.com for more info.